AlirezaaLatifi/WeCare/README.md

 ![wecare](https://user-images.githubusercontent.com/92823582/176991103-cbcfff97-23cf-429b-a01a-1def419639ad.png)

+## I was focused on

+- Layout / Responsive Design
+- Sass
+- BEM
+- CSS Animation

 ## Lessons Learned

-I used Sass and CSS Animation for the first time and also tried reinforcing layout-related skills such as Normal flow, Flexbox, Grid, and Positions.
+I used Sass and CSS Animation for the first time and also tried to stick to BEM principles, and reinforcing layout-related skills such as Normal flow, Flexbox, Grid, and Positions.

 It was awesome to use grid column with auto-fit and minmax functions to make layout responsive without using any media query! 😍